lanceturbes/neovim-config/README.md

 ## Credits

 Special thanks to [ThePrimagen](https://github.com/ThePrimeagen) for open-sourcing [his config](https://github.com/ThePrimeagen/.dotfiles/tree/master/nvim/.config/nvim) -- I used it as a reference while building this one.
 Also, [his YouTube channel](https://www.youtube.com/c/ThePrimeagen) has a lot of information about working with Vim and programming in-general, and his VimBeGood game is fun, too.

-## Disclaimer

-I am sharing this configuration as-is and offer no support if something goes wrong.

-If you want an all-in-one configuration for Neovim, [LunarVim](https://www.lunarvim.org/) and [Astrovim](https://github.com/AstroNvim/AstroNvim) are great choices.

-All plugins I am using have been linked above so you may easily check them out yourself and send bug reports to the original authors in order to help them improve.